jethrocsau/jethrocsau.github.io/content/authors/admin/_index.md

 ---
 ## About Me

 Hey there!
-I'm a data-scientist and venture builder for interventions and prediction systems combating drug-resistant pathogens and therapeutic resistant cell mutations.
+I'm a machine learning engineer and data scientist with an interest in generative drug design, explainable medical language models, and multi-modal agents.
+I also enjoy researching interventions and prediction systems combating drug-resistant pathogens and therapeutic resistant cell mutations.

-Some projects I've worked on include: researching intervention methods tackling MDRO pathogens, de-novo peptide design for HIV using AlphaFold, infection surveillance mechanisms using IoT sensors and digital twins, and more.
+Some projects I've worked on include: generative de-novo peptide design for HIV using AlphaFold, recursive language models to reduce hallucinations, multi-modal generative agents, infection surveillance mechanisms using IoT sensors and digital twins, and more.

 You may also find me mixing music sometimes, or I'd like to refer as - "manual" audio-signal processing.